-Messaging Mode lets you talk to customers both offline and online.
+Asynchronous communication means you can talk to customers both offline and online.
 It’s very similar to the experience you know from social messaging apps like Facebook or WhatsApp.

 You can send messages to customers after they’ve left your website.
 Customers can read them and reply when they are back on your site or via email.